FrostyTheSouthernSnowman/excelarate/README.md

-# Excellent
+# Excelerate

-Create excellent excel spreadsheets all from the comfort of python.
+Accelerate your project with beautiful excel reports